jro12345/PythonCapstone/README.md

    - Transaction is appended to working list.
 3. View Transactions:
    - Prompts to view transactions.
-   - transactions can be viewed all at once or by a specific type ex: debit, credit, transfer.
+   - Transactions can be viewed all at once or by a specific type ex: debit, credit, transfer.
    - Transactions will be printed to console in a formatted table.
 4. Update Transaction:
     - Displays transactions in a numbered list and prompts to select one to update.